 We’re not in Blacksburg - learn more about our Northern Virginia location.

 In 1997, Virginia Tech and the University of Virginia dedicated the Northern Virginia Center (NVC), 7054 Haycock Road, a 105,000-square-foot building located adjacent to the West Falls Church Metro station.
+Take a look around the NVC.

 Administrative offices for the center and for the Graduate School in the National Capital Region are headquartered in the Falls Church facility.